cisagov/skeleton-golang-package/README.md

 ```

 Alternatively, if you want to execute an interactive build environment
-with all available dependencies for this project you can run the below
+with all available dependencies for this project you can run this
 command in the project root:

 ```console